City/Town: • Jacksonville |

 Photojournalist: • David Bulit |

-Known today as Public School No. 8, it first opened its doors in 1909 originally as Graded Springfield School.
-Though it’s uncertain who designed the building, it was likely designed by Richard Lewis Brown, Jacksonville’s first black architect, due to his extensive work with the Duval County School Board.
+Known today as Public School No. 8, it first opened its doors in 1909, originally as Graded Springfield School.
+According to Tim Gilmore, although it’s uncertain who originally designed the building, it was likely designed by Richard Lewis Brown, Jacksonville’s first black architect, due to his extensive work with the Duval County School Board.

 It’s not possible to talk about the school’s history without talking about the Phoenix Avenue neighborhood where it was built.
 Dating back to 1904, it was originally platted as the Dyal-Upchurch subdivision by Benjamin Dyal and Frank Upchurch.
 Their investment company moved from Georgia to Jacksonville following the Great Fire of 1901, the name “Phoenix” representing the city rising from the ashes of that fire.

 With the different industries surrounding it, Phoenix Avenue developed as a working-class neighborhood largely built out before the start of World War II.
-This growth led to a need to expand the school in 1926.
-Roy Benjamin was hired to design the school’s expansion who is best known for designing the city’s Florida Theatre and San Marco Theatre.
+This growth led to the expansion of the school in 1926 to accommodate the community’s needs which was undertaken by prominent architect Roy A. Benjamin.

 You can read about Public School No. 8 and many other abandoned places in my books, Abandoned Jacksonville: Remnants of the River City and Abandoned Jacksonville: Ruins of the First Coast.